Timka654/NSL/README.md

 #NSL Unity
-All unity supported projects has separate to solution NSL.Unity.sln For success build you
+All unity supported projects has separate to solution NSL.Unity.sln For success build you must
-- must extract "UnityEngine.dll" file from "/Reference/UnityEngine.zip" to "/Reference/UnityEngine.dll"
+- extract "UnityEngine.dll" file from "/Reference/UnityEngine.zip" to "/Reference/UnityEngine.dll"
-- must set "UnityDebug" or "Unity" configuration
+- set "UnityDebug" or "Unity" configuration

 All unity supported multithread function/handles have extension methods ends with words "ForUnity"/"Unity" (as example - AddConnectHandleForUnity), if this methods does not exists - base function normal work in this platform

 For correct working - you must have one or more ThreadHelper instance on you game scene

-Unity for WebGL not support Request/Response logic with async/await method as default - we use Response delegate handle logic on self projects
+Unity for WebGL not support Request-Response logic with async/await method as default - we use Response delegate handle logic on self projects for normal working

 # Documentation
-in progress
+in process

 # Samples
 In main project(NSL.sln) - change configuration to DebugExamples for